-If you want to spruce up your property, Charles Piton’s media blasting techniques will help.
+If you want to spruce up your property, CPL t/a Rainbow International’s media blasting techniques will help.

 Another technique is soda blasting which is non-abrasive pressure cleaning, using industrial strength Sodium Bicarbonate, commonly called baking soda.
 Like ice blast cleaning, it’s the impact of the crystals hitting the surface that breaks through the dirt particles and lifts them without causing any damage.
 Soda blasting can be used to clean any material including glass and metal because it’s non-abrasive and environmentally friendly.
 It’s often used when refurbishing buildings or cleaning machinery.
 You don’t need to prepare the surface first and soda blasting can deodorise a room as well as clean it.

 Water blasting is sometimes called hydro blasting where technicians vary the water pressure and flow using an adjustable nozzle to remove dirt, paint, rust and contamination from chemicals including oil.
 It’s an environmentally friendly and versatile technique that can remove paint from large areas like walls or clean up a road.